top of page

 K’HRB, MOTHER OF HUNGER

-A return to more traditional storytelling, this tale features a remote tribe, their goddess, big ass maggots & some good old flesh munching.
+A return to more traditional storytelling, this tale features a remote tribe, their goddess, big ass maggots and some good old flesh munching.

 DIAMONDS OF THE VOID

-This story answers the mystery at the heart of the Mary Dunhill story & is suitably bizarre & out there & concludes with a blackly comic stinger.
+This story answers the mystery at the heart of the Mary Dunhill story and is suitably bizarre and out there, and concludes with a blackly comic stinger.

 THE CORAL-COATED BOOK